FilBuild/MinecraftModpackVanillaPlus/README.md

 I checked all licenses that are referenced or if it is a custom license I checked github and modrinth.
 I did not find a license that disallows what I am doing here (I can make mistakes too).
 If you want to use this modpack, feel free to do it, just don't expect any support.
 DO NOT MONETIZE THIS IN ANY WAY!

 # License (MIT)
 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Info
 Version: 1.20.1 Loader: Fabric
 This document will be (mostly) german from now
+(Weitere Clientside-Mods können dazu installiert werden, wenn gewollt)

 # How to install
 ## Normaler Weg
 (So kleinschrittig wie möglich)